Branching processes with pairwise interactions: A modified branching process with migration and the Lamperti transform

-In this section, we formally define a modified branching process with immigration that plays an important role in our analysis.
-We shall study its behaviour and establish some useful properties and in particular, we prove that there is a one to one correspondence between the aforementioned family of processes and BPI-processes via a Lamperti-type time-change.
-First we introduce some notation that we are going to use in the remainder of this paper.
+In this section, we introduce a modified branching process with migration that plays an important role in our analysis.
+We shall study its behaviour and establish some useful properties.
+In particular, we prove that BPI-processes can be constructed from the aforementioned family of processes via a Lamperti-type transformation.
+Let $X = (X_{t}, t \geq 0)$ be a continuous-time Markov chain whose infinitesimal generator matrix $A= (a_{i,j} )_{i,j \in \mathbb{N}_{0}}$ is given by